MaddieM4/dotfiles/README.md

 # Setting up a minimal CLI system:
 make bash vim git

+# You may find it useful to turn on a password manager:
+make 1password

 # To expand that into a graphical system, do this next:
 make wallpapers
 ```